lcol3117/PREPV/README.md

 **PREPV hyperparameters: MIP only.
 This is because of the IPL2 algorithm which makes me happy. **

+However, if something is really messed up change j to something other than 3.

 **Use: **

 `PREPV_agent(dims, mip)`